Preoccupied with the future? Go back!

 ‘A smart business owner makes a mistake and learns not to make that mistake again.
 A wise business owner is one who finds a smart business owner and learns from him how to avoid the mistakes he made.’ ~ Jim Abrams

 Example 1: A new client wants to build a website for his business.
 Great!
 He wanted to know the future of the Internet and websites so that he was ready for whatever it brings.
 I said, “Good luck with that and how much money do you have because if you’re not printing money in your basement you don’t have enough.”
 What?
 That’s right.
 Guessing the Internet and what will be the newest hottest buzz is going to be tough and expensive and chances are you’ll be wrong and upset.
+As an example; who would have thought that nearly 66% of online sales would be done using your phone?
 Instead, let’s study the past and build a website around the needs of your customers eliminating all the mistakes from previous website owners.
 Let’s study what’s already been built and improve on that.
 Let’s look at the successes and failures and learn from them.
 This will help you go into the future a lot wiser than trying to guess the future.
-For me: build something that’s easy to sue for people.
+For me: build something that’s easy to use for people.
 Give them what you think they need, now … Not ten years from now I mean right now, this very minute.
 It’s not that difficult.

 I have to say that I actually don’t like 3D and I’ll never buy a 3D television.
 I don’t care how much they improve on it 3D annoys the hell out of me and I don’t need that experience to enjoy a movie or a sporting event.
 HD is wonderful, 3D is not.

 See what I mean who can predict the future.